quangnhat185/ROS_IAOCR/README.md

 - username: ubuntu@omnirobot
 - password: robotics

-## To do list
-- [x] Publish the heading angle (0-360) from Pi.
-Node name: `heading_angle`
-- [x] Arduino subcribe for the heading angle
-- [x] Use Joystick
-- [ ] Define a method to rotate the robot around its axis with RB and LB buttons.
-One idea is sending the headng angle >360 for turning right and <-360 to Arduino.
-- [ ] Arduino uses the heading angle to determine the speed of each motor
-- [ ] Arduino use PID to reguglate the speed of each motor via encoder

 ## Notes
 - Make sure Gamepad in X mode.
 Use `left joystick` to control the robot going in desired direction.
 Use `RB` to rotate to the left, `LB` to rotate to the right